 In circumstances where there are more applications for the course than there are places available, the College reserves the right to select candidates by enhancing the criteria to consider higher grades or achievement in STEM subjects.

-- HND or Foundation Degree (Full-time)
+- HND or Foundation Degree (full-time)

 - Higher Level Apprenticeship (with Foundation Degree studies)

-- Employmwith Higher Education studies)
+- Emment (with Higher Education studies)

-- Degree Courses in Engineering
+- Degree courses in Engineering